tivolicloud/interface/howtos/BUILD_WIN.md

-This is a stand-alone guide for creating your first High Fidelity build for Windows 64-bit.
+This is a stand-alone guide for creating your first Tivoli Cloud VR build for Windows 64-bit.
-## Building High Fidelity
+## Building Tivoli Cloud VR
 Note: We are now using Visual Studio 2017 or 2019 and Qt 5.12.3.
 If you are upgrading from previous versions, do a clean uninstall of those versions before going through this guide.